AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/audience-from-customer-data-list.md

       1. Select the check box to indicate that you agree with the terms of the [!DNL Adobe] and ad network privacy policies.

-      1. (Advertisers creating [!DNL Google Ads] audiences who do business in the European Economic Area (EEA) or United Kingdom (UK); optional) If you've secured consent from EEA and UK users to upload their data for advertising purposes, then select the check box next to **[!UICONTROL If you are doing business in EEA and/or UK, check this box to send consent status as GRANTED for the user data sent to [!DNL Google Ads] for advertising purposes.
+      1. (Advertisers creating [!DNL Google Ads] audiences who do business in the European Economic Area (EEA) or United Kingdom (UK); optional) If you've collected consent from EEA and UK users to upload their data for advertising purposes, then select the check box next to **[!UICONTROL If you are doing business in EEA and/or UK, check this box to send consent status as GRANTED for the user data sent to [!DNL Google Ads] for advertising purposes.
 If left unchecked, we will send consent status as UNSPECIFIED for the user data sent to [!DNL Google Ads] for advertising purposes.]**

       [!DNL Google Ads] ignores any data for EEA and UK users with an unspecified consent status.
 This may lead to data discrepancy and performance issues.